dustin-enyeart/latex-tutorial/docs/source/content/refs.rst

 ===================

-For, external references, first they need to be defined in a separate Bibtex file.
+For, external references need to be defined in a separate Bibtex file.
 Such files are denoted by the extension ``.bib``.
-In a Bibtex, an entry is denoted by ``@`` followed by its type and then its formation.
+In a Bibtex file, an entry is denoted by ``@`` followed by its type and then its formation.
 Anything outside of this environment is a comment.

 .. code-block:: Bibtex